sn-goat/data_creii/README.md

 ## Data Prediction

 The `data_prediction.py` script is used to predict data trends using linear regression.
 It utilizes the `sklearn` for building the predictive models.
-The script also uses `plotly.express` to visualize data and the different slopes of the regression lines.
+The script also uses `plotly.express` to visualize data.

 The models generated for each platform are saved in the following files in the models directory: